evanshortiss/ng-act/README.md

 Restart debug info being printed to the console.

 ### ERRORS
-These are exposed so you can identify the reason for an error.
+These are exposed on the Act.ERRORS object so you can identify the reason for an error.

 ##### ERRORS.NO_ACTNAME_PROVIDED
 Indicates that no act name was provided to the call.